Raven Rock Ramble 2008

 Ride start

-The will start from the road in front of the grass parking area.
+The will start from the road in front of the grassy parking area.
 Pre-ride announcements will be made from that point promptly at 8:30.
 I encourage you to read the route descriptions if you're not already familiar with the route, and the cue sheet notes, below.

 Hotels